Helene

 Research Interests

-Autism, disability, biopolitics, science, knowledge, text analysis, networks, politics, religion.
+Autism, disability, knowledge, science, eugenics, text analysis, networks, politics.